r-Techsupport/rTS_Wiki/docs/learning/bsod_guide.md

 ffffb505`7b12a250 00000000`00000002     : 00000000`00000000 fffff800`00000438 ffffe485`002f7600 ffffb803`00000003 : 0x3
 ffffb505`7b12a258 00000000`00000000     : fffff800`00000438 ffffe485`002f7600 ffffb803`00000003 00000000`00000001 : 0x2
 ```
 You can already tell this stack includes a few more elements.
-First off, the bottom functions are invalid; you will never know what is happening before 0xffffb803`ee931bd0.
+First off, the bottom functions are invalid; you will never know what is happening before ``0xffffb803`ee931bd0``.
 This is fairly common in corruption issues.

-Next, we have a function called AVXGC570D_x64+0xe7e8.
+Next, we have a function called `AVXGC570D_x64+0xe7e8`.
 This is a third-party driver, which you can tell by the lack of a function name.
 Windows drivers have symbols telling the debugger which addresses belong to which functions.
-Third-party drivers do not have these symbols, so WinDbg is only able to tell you which driver owns the instruction, but not the name of the function.
-This is still useful, however, as the driver's name can point you to the cause of the problem.
-AVXGC570D_x64 is an Audio/Video driver for a capture card.
+Third-party drivers do not have these symbols, so WinDbg is only able to tell you which driver own.

+This is still useful, however, as the driver's name can point you to the cause of the problem. `AVXGC570D_x64` is an Audio/Video driver for a capture card.

-ks!KsPinReleaseProcessingMutex+0x2e follows.
-KS is short for Kernel Streaming, a framework Windows uses to facilitate streaming.
-Combining this with the capture card driver, and you can be virtually certain that the capture card is the problem, but let's keep exploring.
-Mutex (Mutual Exclusion) is a form of thread lock that prevents multiple threads from accessing critical data at the same time.
-KS is releasing a mutex, allowing other threads to now access whatever information the capture card had locked.
-The following two functions, ks!CKsPin::ReleaseProcessSync+0x1e and nt!KeReleaseMutex+0x14 are the same. ks!KsPinReleaseProcessingMutex+0x2e began the process of releasing the lock, ks!CKsPin::ReleaseProcessSync+0x1e presumably makes sure the lock is able to be released and nt!KeReleaseMutex+0x14 finally releases it.
+`ks!KsPinReleaseProcessingMutex+0x2e` follows. `KS` is short for Kernel Streaming, a framework Windows uses to facilitate streaming.
+Combining this with the capture card driver, and you can be virtually certain that the capture card is the problem, but let's keep exploring. **Mutex (Mutual Exclusion)** is a form of thread lock that prevents multiple threads from accessing critical data at the same time.

+`KS` is releasing a mutex, allowing other threads to now access whatever information the capture card had locked.
+The following two functions, `ks!CKsPin::ReleaseProcessSync+0x1e` and `nt!KeReleaseMutex+0x14` are the same. `ks!KsPinReleaseProcessingMutex+0x2e` began the process of releasing the lock, `ks!CKsPin::ReleaseProcessSync+0x1e` presumably makes sure the lock is able to be released and `nt!KeReleaseMutex+0x14` finally releases it.

 You then have some more user code, followed by another capture card function, which attempts to free up part of the heap the card was using.
 It is not immediately obvious, but this is our failure point.

-At first glance, it looks like the failure point is nt!RtlpHpLfhSubsegmentFreeBlock+0x152238, the function immediately trailing the very clear nt!RtlpLogHeapFailure+0x45, however, the failure is still within the heap process.
+At first glance, it looks like the failure point is `nt!RtlpHpLfhSubsegmentFreeBlock+0x152238`, the function immediately trailing the very clear `nt!RtlpLogHeapFailure+0x45`, however, the failure is *still within the heap process*.
 The heap process ran a check to ensure everything was as it should be, decided there was a critical problem, and forced the bugcheck.

-If Windows could never successfully free the heap pool, you would never get far enough into the computer to see a desktop let alone begin streaming, implying the fault is not with the process itself, but how the process was run.
-AVXGC570D_x64 had control of the heap and, when it was done with it, initiated the failing process.
+If Windows could never successfully free the heap pool, you would never get far enough into the computer to see a desktop let alone begin streaming, implying the fault is not with the process itself, but *how the process was run*. `AVXGC570D_x64` had control of the heap and, when it was done with it, initiated the failing process.
 Windows determined the heap the card controlled had an invalid internal state upon freeing, making our capture card driver the point of failure.
 The user was advised to reinstall the driver and the issue was solved.

-### Example - SYMBOL_NAME inaccurate, IRQL_NOT_LESS_OR_EQUAL
+### Example - `SYMBOL_NAME` inaccurate, `IRQL_NOT_LESS_OR_EQUAL`

-While I did not include it, the noted SYMBOL_NAME in this case was accurate, so lets take a look at a stack where the SYMBOL_NAME is wrong.
-Here we have one from an IRQL_NOT_LESS_OR_EQUAL:
+While I did not include it, the noted `SYMBOL_NAME` in this case was accurate, so lets take a look at a stack where the `SYMBOL_NAME` is wrong.
+Here we have one from an `IRQL_NOT_LESS_OR_EQUAL`:

 ```
 fffff806`416d9718 fffff806`3c63e2a9     : 00000000`0000000a 00000000`00400000 00000000`00000002 00000000`00000000 : nt!KeBugCheckEx